 C. Subject and other skills Level 4 Cert HE Level 5 Dip HE Level 6 Degree Level 6 Honours Degree Level 7 Integrated Masters level C1.
-Use Design language and expression through visual and audio communication Explore drawing, visual communication, painting, photography and sculpture as primary means of expression and communication.
-Consolidate and extend drawing and fine art skills within a chosen area of study.
-Explore the broader directions in which fine art practice can take place.
-Produce drawings, painting photography and sculpture that demonstrates ability in picture composition and form in the generation of creative ideas for fine art.
-Develop and realise distinctive and creative work from conception, through completed artwork to final production within a chosen area of study.
-Develop, communicate and realise complex and original ideas from inception to completed high quality professional standard finished art work.
+Use Design language and expression through visual and audio communication.
+Explore drawing, visual communication and design language including sequential design, storyboards and picture composition as primary means of expression and communication.
+Consolidate and extend drawing and design language skills within a chosen area of study.
+Explore the broader directions in which design practice can take place.
+Produce drawings and storyboards that demonstrate ability in picture composition and film language in the generation of ideas for still and sequential production.
+Develop and realise distinctive and creative work from conception, through completed artwork to final production and post-production within their chosen area of study.
+Develop, communicate and realise complex and original ideas from inception to completed high quality professional standard finished photography and film work.
 C2.
 Use fluency and imagination in the synthesis of methods and ideas.
 Recognise and synthesise ideas drawn from divergent disciplines.
 Use diagrams, sketches and plans in the communication and development of ideas and intentions for projects.
-Use extended practice in the development of subject skills and resolution of fine art projects.
-Demonstrate the ability to resolve fine art problems through processes of research, conceptual thinking and fine art methodology using a variety of media and processes.
+Use extended practice in the development of subject skills and resolution of design problems.
+Demonstrate the ability to resolve design problems through processes of research, conceptual thinking, design development and production using photography and film.
 Demonstrate a conceptual ability through imagination, originality and personal insight in the synthesis of methods and ideas in final projects.
-Demonstrate a high level of conceptual ability in the development and resolution of original and innovative fine art practice.
+Demonstrate a high level of conceptual ability in the development and resolution of original and innovative design development and production.
 C3.
 Development of investigation and enquiry drawing upon critical theory and research methodology within a subject discipline.
-Identify contemporary issues within professional fine art practice.
+Identify contemporary issues within professional design practice.
 Link conceptual thinking to problem solving.
-Demonstrate key principles in fine art and apply various forms of research to fine art practice.
+Demonstrate key principles in design and apply various forms of research to design briefs.
 Extend competency in theoretical and critical evaluation of their own and others work.
-Analyse and evaluate methods of communication and media in assignments.
+Analyse and evaluate methods of communication and appropriateness of media in assignments.
 Show evidence of investigation and enquiry and provide a critical refection on issues of practice.
 Demonstrate an ability to critically evaluate and analyse a range of critical, theoretical and contextual material.
-Demonstrate understanding of the synthesis between theory and practice within fine art.
-Conceptualise and design a project to generate new knowledge/outcomes.
+Demonstrate understanding of the synthesis between theory and practice within design.
+Conceptualise and design a project to generate new knowledge / outcomes.
 Identify and justify methodologies and develop or adapt advanced methods of academic enquiry and production.
 C4.
-Development of subject specific skills and managing an individual programme of work through chosen assignments.
-Demonstrate practical skills in a variety of media and techniques; drawing, painting, photography sculpture and installation work.
-The practice of fine art using a variety of media and methods; drawing, painting, photography sculpture and installation work.
-Demonstrate ability to work independently, present work proposals with due regard to the production process and manage a body of work that evidences specific subject skills and operational aspects of media through negotiated study.
-Independently plan and produce a body of work through the various stages from inception to completion that comprehensively demonstrates their individual capability and level of achievement within areas of fine art.
-In response to unpredictable situations, create and implement a series of plans to achieve objectives at different levels and understand the inter- relationship between objectives.
+Development of subject specific skills and managing an individual programme of work through Demonstrate practical skills in a variety of media and techniques; visual sequencing, still photography, cinematic camerawork, lighting, sound recording, directing, editing and post production.
+Use a range of lens based equipment in the generation of imagery (photographic or moving image) appropriate to subject matter and design brief.
+Demonstrate ability to work independently, present work proposals with due regard to the production process and manage a body of work that evidences specific subject skills and operational Independently plan and produce a body of work through the various stages from inception to completion that comprehensively demonstrates their individual capability and level of In response to unpredictable situations, create and implement a series of plans to achieve objectives at different levels and understand the inter-relationship between objectives.